Published: January, 2018

 • Borough Market – if you’re lucky, you can construct a full size brunch through diligent sampling

-• The Regency Café in Pimlico is an art deco icon of Full English breakfast destinations, but there’s not much separating their menu from every other neighbourhood café!
+• The Regency Café in Pimlico is an art deco icon of Full English breakfast destinations, but there’s not much separating their menu from every other neighborhood café!

 • Flat Iron Square – hipster street market vibe.
 Will entertain you well past dessert